archesproject/arches-querysets/README.md

 ## arches-querysets

-A Django-native interface for expressing application logic, querying business data, or building APIs using semantic (graph) labels instead of tile and node IDs.
+A Django-native interface for expressing application logic, querying business data, or building APIs using semantic labels: node and nodegroup aliases (rather than UUIDs).

 ### Installation
 (The optional integration with Django REST Framework is included below.)